wtsi-hgi/fs-reporting/README.md

-To generate the aggregated data (i.e., running the complete pipeline outlined above) and compile the final report, a convenience script is available that will submit the jobs to an LFS cluster:
+To generate the aggregated data (i.e., running the complete pipeline outlined above) and compile the final report, a convenience script is available that will submit the jobs to an LSF cluster:

     generate.sh [--output DIRECTORY]
                 [--base TIME]